 Because these outcomes are parallel to several university objectives, N.C.
 A&T welcomes the presence of these groups on campus with the clear expectation they will abide by all university policies and regulations governing their oncampus behavior.
 To the extent that activities of fraternities and sororities conform to university expectations and fulfill the university mission, they will continue to enjoy all privileges and courtesies extended to them as registered student organizations.
 Each chapter exists on campus as a courtesy to their respective national organizations.
-At all times, it is expected that the chapters conform to and assist with upholding all university policies and protocols.
-Regarding campus suspensions of fraternities, sororities and social fellowships, the university makes no distinction between the chapter of a fraternity/sorority/social fellowship and the fraternity/sorority/social fellowship as an entity.
-The university further recognizes that chapters are not, in fact, organizations on their own but represent their national fraternity, sorority or social fellowship.
+At all times, it is expected that the chapters conform to and assist with upholding all university policies and social fellowships, the university makes no distinction between the chapter of a fraternity/sorority/social fellowship and the fraternity/sorority/social fellowship and the internity/sorority/social fellowship are not, in fact, organizations on their own but represent their national fraternity, sorority or social fellowship.